Judah Dana

 Judah Dana (April 25, 1772 – December 27, 1845) was an American lawyer, judge and politician.
-He served as a United States senator from Maine and as Judge of the Maine Court of Common Pleas during the early 1800s.
+He served as a United States senator from Maine and as judge of the Maine Court of Common Pleas during the early 1800s.

 Early life

 Born in Pomfret, Vermont, Dana was the son of John Winchester and Hannah (Putnam) Dana.
 He graduated from Dartmouth College in 1795 and then studied law.
 In 1798, he was admitted to the bar and began the practice of law in Fryeburg, Maine, which was then a part of Massachusetts.

 Career

-Dana served as the district attorney for Oxford County, Maine from 1805-1811, and as judge of probate for Oxford County from 1811-1822.
-From 1811-1823, he was judge of the Court of Common Pleas.
+Dana served as the district attorney for Oxford County, Maine, from 1805 to 1811, and as judge of probate for Oxford County from 1811 to 1822.
+From 1811 to 1823, he was judge of the Court of Common Pleas.
 He was also a judge of the circuit court.

-In 1819, Dana was a delegate to the convention that framed the state constitution of Maine, and was a trustee for Bowdoin College from 1820-1843.
-He was a bank commissioner from 1836-1837.
+In 1819, Dana was a delegate to the convention that framed the state constitution of Maine, and was a trustee for Bowdoin College from 1820 to 1843.
+He was a bank commissioner from 1836 to 1837.
 In 1833, he was elected a member of the Governor's Council for Governor Samuel E. Smith., serving in 1834.

 An adherent of the Jacksonian Party, Dana was appointed United States Senator upon the resignation of Ether Shepley when Shepley became Judge of the Maine Supreme Judicial Court.
-Dana served as Senator from December 21, 1836 to March 3, 1837, when a successor was elected and qualified.
+Dana served as Senator from December 21, 1836, to March 3, 1837, when a successor was elected and qualified.